EIN 95-2706905

 Num. employees

-The National Teaching Institute and Critical Care Exposition (NTI) is a 4-day conference expected to attract over 7,800 critical-care and advance practice nurses.
-More than 200 educational sessions were offered on the most current techniques and equipment available to improve patient care and patient outcomes (7,800 nurses).
-Because of the continuing impact of the COVID-19 pandemic, the conference scheduled for May 2022 had just 2,969 live attendees, but this was augmented by 3,269 nurses attending the virtual conference.
+The National Teaching Institute and Critical Care Exposition (NTI) is a 4-day conference expected to attract over 7,000 critical-care and advance practice nurses.
+More than 200 educational sessions were offered on the most current techniques and equipment available to improve patient care and patient outcomes (7,000 nurses).
+The conference scheduled for May 2023 had 4,490 live attendees, and was augmented by 2,275 nurses attending the virtual conference.

 The association sponsors various volunteer work group meetings to determine the educational requirements of critical-care nurses.
 Continuing education (CE) opportunities are provided to meet this need via educational articles and online webinars.
 These CE products are provided free of charge to our membership.
-Other educational items are available for purchase in our online bookstore.
+Other educational items are available for purchase in our online bookstore which include AACN published books.
 In addition, AACN has developed a number of self-paced e-learning training programs including orientation courses for nurses transitioning into an ICU setting (ECCO) and for new nurse managers (FSNM).
-Other self-paced courses include an ECG basics, preceptor, and pharmacology courses. (over 103,000 unique learners received CE credits on our website CE Activities pages, and we provided over 2.3 million contact hours during the year.)
+Other self-paced courses include an ECG basics, preceptor, and pharmacology courses. (over 100,000 unique learners received CE credits on our website CE Activities pages, and we provided over 2.3 million contact hours during the year.)

 At year end, the association had over 127,000 nurse members who are eligible for research grants as well as educational scholarships.
 In addition, the association provides members with journals, newsletters, practice alerts, protocols for best practices and unlimited continuing education credits covering a wide range of topics pertinent to caring for acute and critically ill patients (127,000 nurse members).